MICHIGAN CHARITABLE REMAINDER TRUST

 However, if done correctly, they can be a very effective tool in preserving your assets for further generations.

-JPMorgan resigns as Corporatae Trustee within 4 days after receiving a complaint letter
+JPMorgan resigns as Corporate Trustee within 4 days after receiving a complaint letter

 JPMorgan resigns as Corporate Trustee

 Two weeks after the resignation, JPMorgan threatened Mary with a restraining order.
 She was forbidden to contact any one individual at the bank.
 Further, she was ordered that all her contact with them had to come through legal counsel and that also included her personal account, thus resulting in extremely high legal fees to her.
-For the purpose of all communication and to receive information of her income distributions, she was forced by the bank to have her tax attorney contacting them, resulting in unnecessary legal fees.
+For the purpose of all communication and to receive information of her income distributions, she was forced by JP Morgan Private Client Services to have her tax attorney contacting them, resulting in unnecessary legal fees.

 The following complaint was send to the trustees: